 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'obsessive-compulsive disorder.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 First Known Use of obsessive-compulsive disorder

 - Obsessive-compulsive disorder is a chronic illness characterized by recurrent intrusive and disabling thoughts (obsessions) and repetitive stereotypical behavior (compulsions) that a person feels driven to perform.

 - —Robert Michels and Peter M. Marzuk, The New England Journal of Medicine, 26 Aug.
 1993

 Learn More about obsessive-compulsive disorder

-What made you look up obsessive-compulsive disorder?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up obsessive-compulsive disorder?
+Please tell us where you read or heard it (including the quote, if possible).